Petrosomatoglyph: Horses

 At Loch Loran in Kilmichael, Argyll and Bute, are five flat stones bearing what may be natural markings improved by light pecking.
 They lie under water near the inlet at the northern end of the loch and can be best seen in dry weather.
 Two of the markings are called the "Fairy Footprints", and close behind them are two ovals and several V-hollows suggesting large hoof-prints.

 On Loch Etiveside, near Ben Cruachan in Argyll, is the place named "Horseshoes" indicating the stone by the loch's side where the horse belonging to the son of the winter hag (the Cailleach or Carlin) left its hoof-prints as it leapt across an arm of the sea.

 At Shielhill Bridge near Memus in Angus, Scotland, a Kelpie's cloven hoof mark is to be seen on a stone in the river.

 At Kelso in Roxburgh Street is the outline of a horseshoe where the horse of Prince Charles Edward Stuart cast a shoe as he was riding it through the town on his way to Carlisle in 1745.

 Sir Fergus Barclay, Baron of Ardrossan was in league with the devil, and in one of his dealings, he set the task of the devil to make ropes from sand; upon failing to do so, Satan kicked the castle with his hoof and left a hoof-print.

 A horse's hoof is carved on a rock at Eggerness in Galloway, Scotland.

 At Tedstone Delamere in Herefordshire, England, the Sapey Brook runs its course to Upper Sapey.
 A mare and a colt had been stolen, and the hoof-prints stopped at the bank of the brook.
 The owner prayed for their safe return and, upon examining the bed of the brook, saw hoof-prints clearly visible in the rocky bottom.
 These hoof-prints were followed and, the thief caught, the horses being safely recovered.
 The nearby Hoar Stone is said to be the horse thief petrified for his crimes.
-A later version involves Saint Catherine of Ledbury as the owner of the horses.
+A later version involves Katherine of Ledbury as the owner of the horses.

-In Islamic mythology, a winged horse named El-Buraq, which had the face and breasts of a woman and the tail of a peacock, was tethered for a period of time on the Rock, or foundation stone of the Holy Jewish Temple in Israel, leaving a hoof-print on the Rock.
-It is said that the hoof print of Muhammad's steed, El Burak, from which he was propelled to heaven, can be seen imprinted in the Foundation Stone in Jerusalem.